cmdoret/CSD_Lfabarum/README.md

 ### Dependencies:

+The easiest and recommended way to install the correct versions of python and R packages is to install [Anaconda](https://www.anaconda.com/download) and [setup an environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+For convenience, a YAML environment file is provided in the `docs` folder and you can setup the conda environment directly from it using `conda env create -f docs/csd_env_conda.yml`.
+You can then activate it using `source activate csd_env` and all python and R dependencies should be enabled.

 #### Core:

 These dependencies are required to run the main analysis.
 This include the RADseq pipeline and association mapping.

-The easiest and recommended way to install the correct versions of python and R packages is to install [Anaconda](https://www.anaconda.com/download) and [setup an environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).

 * [FastQC 0.11.5](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): Quality control of sequencing data.
 * [BWA 0.7.15](http://bio-bwa.sourceforge.net/)